tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 <br>

-bad last half of year
+Lima major in peru lost to shopify

+bad last half of year.
+That 4th place finish at the Berlin Major is the most significant placement a South American team has gotten at a Valve Major since paiN Gaming's 3rd place finish at [ESL One Birmingham 2018.](https://liquipedia.net/dota2/ESL_One/Birmingham/2018) Though, Birmingham's tournament format was on crack, so let's just gloss over it and go with Berlin being the new South American bar to beat.

+Speaking of ~~crack~~ ~~bar~~

-**What would success look like?** I've never seen a team that you can so obviously guess how they're going to do just by looking at their faces.
-When they're on, they're on, but when they're off, they look like dead men walking
+**What would success look like?** I've never seen a team where you can so clearly infer how well they're going to do on any given day just by looking at their faces.
+I'm serious, watch the VoDs on their elimination days.
+You'd think they were being forced to walk out on stage at gunpoint.

+For what it's worth, it *is* a Seattle TI.
+So there's probably a lot of EG jerseys being dug out of closets, dusted off, and wives asking, "Why do you still have this?
+And who is Universe?"
+Will these vintage EG fans be rooting for this team?
+Probably not, but don't tell the players that.
+Big smiles, EG boys.
+Big Chris Smiles.

 **What to spam in Twitch chat when EG are winning?** I think at one point SA was trying to move on from it, but it's just too good of a battle cry to abandon: `GAAAAAAAAAAAAAAAAA`